Game Preview: Bears vs. Phantoms, 7 p.m.

 SNIVELY STREAKING:

-Joe Snively enters tonight's game riding a three-game point streak (1g, 2a).
+Joe Snively enters tonight's game riding a five-game point streak (3g, 5a).
 Last season, the forward had three separate four-game point streaks.
-He also had eight points (2g, 6a) in eight games against the Phantoms, including a three-point (2g, 1a) outing against the Phantoms in a 5-2 win at Lehigh Valley on Jan.
+He also had eight points (2g, 6a) in eight games against the Phantoms in the 2022-23 campaign, including a three-point (2g, 1a) outing against the Phantoms in a 5-2 win at Lehigh Valley on Jan.
 25.

 BEARS BITES: